conda/conda-pack/docs/source/unix-binary.rst

     $ TMPDIR=tmp/ makeself --complevel 6 --target ./sagemath-9.2 pack/ sagemath.install SageMath ./unpack.sh

 The resulting shell script unpacks the environment into `./sagemath-9.2`.
-Users could overwrite this with the `--target` parameter:
+This can be overwritten with the `--target` parameter:

 .. code-block:: bash